Why should you keep an eye on Johnson Controls International plc (JCI)?

 Sponsored

-The stock witnessed a 0.29% loss in the last 1 month and extending the period to 3 months gives it a -12.67%, and is 2.04% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.06% over the week and 2.10% over the month.
+The stock witnessed a 11.47% gain in the last 1 month and extending the period to 3 months gives it a -5.52%, and is 3.76% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.50% over the week and 2.01% over the month.

 Johnson Controls International plc (JCI) Analyst Forecasts